paigebailey21/assignments/Intruction_paper.md

 How long does a chicken live?

 How high should a perch be?
+- The lowest perch should be somewhere between 16- 22 inches off the ground.
 Can I feed my chicken snacks?
 - Of course!
 Bugs, fruit, cereal, and vegetable peels make great treats.